Fast Credit announces successful maturity payout of Series 1 Commercial Paper to investors

 The Series 1 Commercial Paper offered competitive interest rates, making it an attractive choice for investors seeking short-term, low-risk investments.

-The maturity payout date, which was set on September 4, 2023, has now been reached, and investors have received their principal investment along with the agreed-upon interest.
+The maturity payout date, which was set at September 4, 2023, has now been reached, and investors have received their principal investment along with the agreed-upon interest.

 Emeka Iloelunachi, CEO of Fast Credit, expressed gratitude to all investors for their trust and confidence in Fast Credit.
 “We are delighted to announce the successful maturity payout of our Series 1 Commercial Paper.
 This marks a significant milestone in our commitment to providing strong returns to our investors while meeting our financial objectives.
 We deeply appreciate the faith our investors have placed in us.”